Optimizing small BERTs trained for German NER: Pre-training Techniques

 In the original approach the position vector $p_j$ is built by computing sinusoids of different wavelength in the following way:

 where $k \in \left\{ 1,\ldots,\lfloor \frac{d_{model}}{2}\rfloor \right\}$.
-While the experiments of \citet{vaswani2017attention} showed great results, the disadvantage of absolute positional encoding is that the performance is significantly reduced in cases where the models are applied on sequences longer than those on which they were trained because the respective position vectors were not yet seen during training.
-Therefore, \citet{rosendahl2019analysis} investigated and compared other variants for positional encoding on translation tasks.
-The most promising approach was relative positional encoding \cite{shaw2018self}: a trainable distance information $d_{j-i}^K$ is added in the attention layer when computing the energy $e_{i,j}$ of the $i$th sequence element to the $j$th one.
+While the experiments in \citep{vaswani2017attention} showed great results, the disadvantage of absolute positional encoding is that the performance is significantly reduced in cases where the models are applied on sequences longer than those on which they were trained because the respective position vectors were not yet seen during training.
+Therefore, in \citep{rosendahl2019analysis} other variants for positional encoding were investigated and compared on translation tasks.
+The most promising approach was relative positional encoding \citep{shaw2018self}: a trainable distance information $d_{j-i}^K$ is added in the attention layer when computing the energy $e_{i,j}$ of the $i$th sequence element to the $j$th one.
 Thus, if $x_i$ and $x_j$ are the $i$th and $j$th input elements of a sequence in an attention layer, instead of multiplying just the query vector $W^Qx_i$ with the key vector $W^Kx_j$, one adds the trainable distance information $d_{j-i}^K$ to the key vector resulting in

 where $W_n^Q,W_n^K \in \mathbb{R}^{d_{model}\times d_k}$.
 In addition, when multiplying the energy (after applying softmax) with the values, another trainable distance information $d_{j-i}^V$ is added.
 Finally, the output $y_i$ for the $i$th sequence element of a sequence of length $n$ with relative positional encoding is computed by